DatAlbertW/CDSS/README.md

 **Project focus:** Perform screening for sexually transmitted infections (L2), emphazising on the approach to patients with genital ulcers (L3).
 **Project goals:** Assist healthcare providers with evidence-based guidelines to guide their decisions and improve patient outcomes.

+# Argument
+Sexually Transmitted Infections (STIs) are a significant public health concern.
+In some cases, STIs are asymptomatic and can lead to complications like infertility, chronic pelvic pain, upper urinary tract infections, cervical cancer, and chronic infection (Hepatitis and HIV).
+Screening is vital to identify, test, and treat patients and partners before any complication emerges and prevent transmission and reinfection.

 # Group 7 (Members):
 1. Alberto Wicker Vera